tekknolagi/tekknolagi.github.com/_posts/2025-04-05-nix-by-hand.md

 chase.

 First of all, Nix does *not* use normal base32.
 They use a different character set.
-I didn't figure that out until *tombl* chimed in on Twitter.
+Also, they base32 *in reverse*.
+I didn't figure either of these things out until *tombl* chimed in on Twitter.

 Second of all, the store-path docs are outright lying when they say "the first 160 bits [20 bytes] of a SHA-256 hash".
-Instead, what they *should say* is "do this weird XOR thing on the hash, folding it back onto itself kinda.
-Oh, and the hash *is backwards*."
+Instead, what they *should say* is "do this weird XOR thing on the hash, folding it back onto itself kinda."

 I only got that second bit by digging through [the Nix C++ codebase][nix-compresshash].
 So instead, what we really want is this: